 Abstract

 Introduction: Type 2 diabetes mellitus (T2DM) is a public health challenge globally.
 Numerous treatments are available which can improve insulin sensitivity or stimulate its secretion including biguanides, sulphonylureas, and glitazones; as well as insulin, GLP-1 agonists and DPP-IV inhibitors.
 These are usually unable to halt progression with high resulting morbidity and mortality.
-New therapies are therefore being developed; inhibition of glucose reabsorption from the renal filtrate was proposed as a novel therapeutic target, and sodium/glucose co-transporter 2 (SGLT2) inhibitors were developed accordingly, with Canagliflozin the first to launch in the US in 2013.
+New therapies are therefore being developed; inhibition of glucose reabsorption from the renal filtrate was proposed as a novel therapeutic target, and sodium/glucose co-transporter 2 (SGLT2) inhibitors were developed accordingly, with canagliflozin the first to launch in the US in 2013.

-Areas covered: This evaluation includes a description of the mechanism of action of canagliflozin and summarises its pharmacokinetic data, before describing its clinical applications and efficacy data from clinical studies of both subjects with T2DM controlled on diet and exercise, and those on antidiabetic agents and insulin.
-The evaluation focuses primarily on the safety of canagliflozin mainly in clinical studies due to very little postmarketing data available, and discusses its safety in special populations, before comparing its safety with existing therapies wherever such comparisons are possible.
+Areas covered: This evaluation includes a description of the mechanism of action of canagliflozin and summarises its pharmacokinetic data, before describing its clinical applications and efficacy data from clinical studies of both subjects with T2DM controlled on diet and exercise, and those on glucose-lowering agents and insulin.
+The evaluation focuses primarily on the safety of canagliflozin mainly in clinical trials conducted for initial registration due to very little postmarketing data available, and discusses its safety in special populations, before comparing its safety with existing therapies wherever such comparisons are possible.

 Expert opinion: Canagliflozin offers a novel therapeutic approach to management of T2DM; advantages over other agents include weight loss and blood pressure lowering with a low intrinsic risk of hypoglycaemia.
 The main adverse effects likely to be seen in clinical practice are a very small increase in risk of urinary tract infections, and a modest risk of developing genital fungal infections.
 Studies suggest no increased risk of CV disease, but longer duration outcome studies are essential to prove long-term safety and efficacy.